jysandy/jysandy.github.io/content/posts/new-world.md

 There were things that I immediately took a liking to, such as the more mechanical and action-oriented combat.
-In recent years, I've found myself wanting games to be mechanically interesting and demanding (which is part of the reason I don't play MOBAs anymore), so I was pleased to see this.
+In recent years, I've found myself wanting games to be mechanically interesting and demanding (which is part of the reason I don't play MOBAs anymore), so I was happy to see this.
 Everything else, however, seemed to fall short of my previous MMO experiences.
 The quests were lazy fetch quests that didn't even make me want to pay attention to the worldbuilding.
 I don't think I've read or listened to a single dialogue in this game without skipping it.
 The world design and variety of Runescape and MS was lacking here, too.
 The world just seemed to be plains and forests with a handful of towns in between.
 The